 - Demonstrate at least 24-months of ScrumMaster experience by uploading your role-specific experience to your Scrum Alliance Profile (any time after the class).

-Some topics may be well known and internal part of your day-to-day work, some others may be new or bring a different perspective.
+Some topics may be well known and an internal part of your day-to-day work, some others may be new or bring a different perspective.
 Join the class with an open mind, the ways of learning are unexpected.

 Note that, an important part of the class is trainer learning validation.
 In case of gaps, you get feedback so you can inspect and adapt on that part and demonstrate your learning.
 If the gaps are too big to inspect and adapt in two days, it may end up with some recommended follow-up learning/coaching followed by trainer validation.
 However this is a possibility, it is not expected to happen too often and most of the active ScrumMasters will make it if they do the class preparation well.